SCR-584 radar: Soviet derivatives

 American engineer and convicted spy Morton Sobell stole plans for the SCR-584 and provided them to the Soviet Union.
 Military experts believe that the technology was then used against the United States during the Korean and Vietnam wars.
 The Soviet SON-9 (Fire Can), SON-30 (Fire Wheel), and SON-50 (Flap Wheel) radars were all derivatives of this radar.

 K-83 dolly

 General Electric constructed a dolly for the SCR-584, designated K-83.

 The K-83 was designed to provide a semi-trailer hitch (fifth wheel) wheels and bar to engage a pintle, allowing smaller vehicles to move the SCR-584.

+Civilian use

+Despite using vacuum tubes and being powered by an analog computer, some specimens of the SCR-584 are still operational today.
+In 1995 the first Doppler on Wheels (DOW) radar adapted the MP-61 pedestal from an SCR-584 for use in a mobile weather radar.
+Using this pedestal, the DOWs created the first maps of tornado winds, discovered hurricane boundary layer rolls, and pioneered many other observational studies.
+The pedestal housed first a 6 ft, then an 8 ft antenna.
+Later the original motors were replaced with more powerful brushless versions for faster scanning in high winds.
+Multiple DOW units are currently operated by the Center for Severe Weather Research (CSWR) as mobile research facilities.
+Related mobile radar systems, such as the Shared Mobile Atmospheric Research and Teaching Radar (SMART-R), were later developed as independent platforms for atmospheric research.
+The CSWR, now operating as the Flexible Array of Radars and Mesonets (FARM), maintains several mobile radar platforms, including DOW8, DOW A, DOW B, and COW.